-The number of patients dying because of complications of the coronavirus at the Department of Veterans Affairs continues to grow, and on Tuesday surpassed 2,000.
+The number of patients dying because of complications of the coronavirus at the Department of Veterans Affairs continues to grow, and on Tuesday it surpassed 2,000.

-But the number of patients infected with the virus who need hospitalization continues to fall, VA officials said.
+The number of patients infected with the virus who need hospitalization continues to fall, VA officials said.

 In March, VA saw 38 percent of its COVID-19 patients hospitalized, 24 percent in April, 21 percent in May and 18 percent in June, according to VA Press Secretary Christina Noel.

 Though VA has seen hotspots for active cases and hospitalizations in Texas, Florida, Arizona, South Carolina and California, the VA hospitals with the highest number of deaths remain New York, New Jersey and other areas that saw early spikes during the first months of the pandemic.

 The number of active COVID-19 cases across the department increased significantly in June and July, climbing more than 407% from a low point of 1,252 active cases June 3, to 6,356 July 20.
 On the evening of July 27, VA recorded 6,213 active cases.
 By the morning of July 28, that number was 5,633, and active cases were fluctuating daily, showing some signs of leveling, though those cases were still up nearly 350% since the beginning of June.